barumau/pandunia/english/bax_kanun.md

 If the root word is an action, then its noun form will mean the product of the action.
 For example from **kitab-** = "to write" we get **kitabe** = "writing" or "text".

 If the root word is a description, then its noun form will mean a concrete instance of that quality.
-For example from **nov-** = "new" we get **nove** = "a novelty" i.e. something new.
+For example from **now-** = "new" we get **nowe** = "a novelty" i.e. something new.

 Additional noun suffixes are presented below.